vtourraine/mendeleykit/README.md

 # MendeleyKit the Mendeley SDK for Objective C #
+Version: 1.0.10:
+- use of proper timezone in communication with server

 Version: 1.0.9:
 - very minor change to make internal object handling more consistent
 - updated time format from server to include the correct timezone